kubernetes-sigs/kubespray/docs/azure-csi.md

 ## Azure Disk CSI Storage Class

-If you want to deploy the Azure Disk storage class to privision volumes dynamically, you should set `persistent_volumes_enabled` in `group_vars/k8s-cluster/k8s-cluster.yml` to `true`.
+If you want to deploy the Azure Disk storage class to provision volumes dynamically, you should set `persistent_volumes_enabled` in `group_vars/k8s-cluster/k8s-cluster.yml` to `true`.

 ## Parameters